 Caregiving: Helping Someone With Eating

 A person who is getting care at home may need help with eating.
-When helping your loved one eat, be patient and give the person plenty of time.
-Let the person do as much on his or her own as possible.
+When helping them eat, be patient and give the person plenty of time.
+Let the person do as much on their own as possible.
 This can help them feel more independent when having meals.

-You can help by encouraging the person to choose healthy foods.
-If your loved one has had a stroke or has swallowing problems, dental problems, or problems with thinking or memory, you may have to provide extra help with eating and getting enough nutrition.
-If the person has trouble swallowing, then your doctor, a certified dietitian, or a speech therapist can give you specific instructions to help with eating.
+You can help by encouraging the person to eat whenever they are hungry.
+If the person has had a stroke or has swallowing problems, dental problems, or problems with thinking or memory, you may have to provide extra help with eating and getting enough nutrition.
+If the person has trouble swallowing, then your doctor, a dietitian, or a speech therapist can give you specific instructions to help with eating.

-Meals can be a great way to spend time together and talk.
-Eat with your loved one if you can.
-You may want to play soft music or have your mobile phone or the TV turned off.
+Meals can be a great way to spend time together.
+Eat with each other if you can.
+You may want to play soft music or have your phone or the TV turned off.
 Try to create a pleasant mood during the meal.

 Encouraging a good appetite

 The person you're caring for may have a low appetite or need some encouragement to eat regularly.
-Try to offer food more often, including healthy snacks, and ask what foods the person you're caring for likes best.
+Try to offer food more often, including snacks throughout the day.
+Ask what foods the person you're caring for likes best.
 Offer those foods when you can.

 Preparing for a meal

-Before the meal, there may be some things you can do ahead of time that will make it easier for your loved one to eat.
-For example, if he or she has trouble with grip, provide large-handled forks, spoons, knives, and cups that are easy to hold.
+Before the meal, there may be some things you can do ahead of time that will make it easier for the person to eat.
+For example, if the person has trouble with grip, provide large-handled forks, spoons, knives, and cups that are easy to hold.
 Use mats and plates that won't slip.
-And if preparing to eat takes a long time, be sure to keep the food warm.
+And if preparing to eat takes a long time, be sure to keep the food at a preferred temperature.

 You may need to prepare food that's easier to chew and swallow.
 Here are a few things to try: